samarth777/PESUIO/naiveRAG/output.md

 - The batch sizes chosen while training the vision models was 128 and the batch sizes chosen for training the audio processing models was 4.
 This was done observing the GPU memory and ensuring maximum possible GPU utilization.
 - However more efficient hardware always exist and should be incorporated to reduce carbon emissions.
 - Model Pruning and Quantization
-- Model Pruning: Remove unnecessary weights and neurons from the network to reduce its size and complexity, leading to lower energy consumption during training and inference.# Quantization:
+- Model Pruning: Remove unnecessary weights and neurons from the network to reduce its size and complexity, leading to lower energy consumption during training and inference.# Quantization

 Convert the model weights from floating-point precision to lower precision (e.g., int8), which reduces computational load and energy usage.

-# Transfer Learning:
+# Transfer Learning

 Utilize pre-trained models and fine-tune them on specific tasks, which requires significantly less energy compared to training from scratch.

-# Green Data Centres:
+# Green Data Centres

 Train models in data centres powered by renewable energy sources.
 Many cloud providers now offer options to choose data centres with greener energy profiles.

-# CONCLUSION:
+# CONCLUSION

-# Significant Variability in Energy Consumption and Carbon Emissions:
+# Significant Variability in Energy Consumption and Carbon Emissions

 This study revealed considerable differences in energy consumption and carbon emissions across different vision and audio processing models.
 VGG16 and HDemucs exhibited the highest emissions, highlighting the impact of model complexity on energy usage.

-# Efficiency of Models:
+# Efficiency of Models

 MobileNetV2 and Wav2Letter, which are designed with efficiency in mind, demonstrated lower energy consumption compared to traditional models like VGG16 and HDemucs.
 This underscores the importance of model architecture in achieving energy efficiency.

-# Optimization Strategies:
+# Optimization Strategies

 Selecting the right models, implementing optimization techniques such as model pruning, quantization, and efficient training algorithms can substantially reduce the carbon footprint of AI models without compromising performance.
 These strategies should be prioritized in future model development.

-# Broader Implications:This study contributes to the growing body of research on Green AI, highlighting the importance of reducing the environmental impact of AI technologies.
+# Broader ImplicationsThis study contributes to the growing body of research on Green AI, highlighting the importance of reducing the environmental impact of AI technologies.

 # REFERENCES: